 The map file is a text document with the following format:

-equivalences = # of atoms in the pre- and post-reacted molecule templates edgeIDs = # of edge atoms in the pre-reacted molecule template
+N equivalences = # of atoms N in the reaction molecule templates N edgeIDs = # of edge atoms N in the pre-reacted molecule template

 A sample map file is given below:

 # this is a map file 2 edgeIDs 7 equivalences BondingIDs 3 5 EdgeIDs 1 7 Equivalences 1 1 2 2 3 3 4 4 5 5 6 6 7 7

 Once a reaction site has been successfully identified, data structures within LAMMPS that store bond topology are updated to reflect the post-reacted molecule template.
 All force fields with fixed bonds, angles, dihedrals or impropers are supported.

 A few capabilities to note: 1) You may specify as many react arguments as desired.
 For example, you could break down a complicated reaction mechanism into several reaction steps, each defined by its own react argument.
 2) While typically a bond is formed or removed between the bonding atom pairs specified in the pre-reacted molecule template, this is not required.
 3) By reversing the order of the pre- and post- reacted molecule templates in another react argument, you can allow for the possibility of one or more reverse reactions.